snibgo's ImageMagick pages

 So the top-left pixel of the integral will be a copy of the same pixel in the input image.

-In words: the integral at a pixel is the image at that pixel, plus the integral to the left, plus the integral above, minus the integral above and left.
+In words: the integral at a pixel is the value at that pixel, plus the integral to the left, plus the integral above, minus the integral above and left.

 We can implement this using the more primitive process module cumulhisto in both directions. cumulhisto integrates in one direction only, from left to right, on each row separately.
 We take the output from this and rotate, then apply cumulhisto to that, and rotate back.
 The result is the required two-dimensional integral.